-Take-home CPR kit offers efficient, effective training for families of children with serious health conditionsJanuary 14th, 2013 by Erin Digitale in Other /
+Take-home CPR kit offers efficient, effective training for families of children with serious health conditionsJanuary 14, 2013 by Erin Digitale in Medicine & Health / Other

 (Medical Xpress)—Many children with chronic disease or serious health conditions are at risk of cardiac arrest.
 Teaching their parents to perform cardiopulmonary resuscitation can save kids' lives and prevent brain damage caused by delayed resuscitation.
 But ensuring that these parents receive timely, effective CPR training before they leave the hospital with their child has been challenging.